-Fossil Free Eugene
+Fossil Free Eugene is a Coalition

 In 2014, the city of Eugene passed the Climate Recovery Ordinance (CRO) with bold targets to reduce our consumption of fossil fuels and prevent catastrophic climate change.
 Now, more than six years later, the city has done little to ensure that these goals are met.
 As the climate crisis continues to worsen, and our local community is impacted by climate-driven wildfire and drought, it is time for the city to act.

 Fossil Free Eugene is a coalition of grassroots organizations calling on the City of Eugene to follow through with the goals that it set for itself, and lead the way to forging a just transition away from fossil fuels for all of its residents.

 We are demanding that the city of Eugene take immediate action to reduce our reliance on fossil fuels by:

 - Banning the construction of all new fossil fuel infrastructure in the City

 - Transitioning all utilities in the City to 100% renewable energy by 2030